yasushisakai/processing-ddp-client-examples/README.md

 * **meteor_connect** : A basic sketch to connect to the Meteor App.
 It has a DDPListener, which gets update everytime the collection is modified.
 Note that it does not use the `draw` function, alternatively redraws every time it needs to.

-* more to come??

 ## TODO

-* make more simple examples, meteor_connect is more like java.
+* make more simple examples, meteor_connect is more like java!!!
 * try authenticating.